gobootler/beer-browser/README.md

 ### *Measurables*
 1. At the conclusion of this project, you will have a locally-running application that we can clone on our machines and run locally ourselves in the same way.
- ##### Please provide any run instructions we will need inside your Readme.md
+Please provide any run instructions we will need inside your Readme.md
 2. We’re interested in code quality and organization much more than a pretty appearance on the frontend ([s]css).
 So don’t worry about spending a lot of time styling things, a very basic look is all you need.
 3. Use React, and Redux for state management.
 During requests to the beer API, the state should reflect that there is a request in progress, and should show some kind of loading bar on the front end.

-##### Note: Spend time at the start of the project to plan things out.
+4. Spend time at the start of the project to plan things out.
 You want to make sure that you have exactly as many reducers and actions as it would make sense to use.

 ### *Bonus Section*